Therapy Dogs That Heal and Inspire

 Description

-Therapy dog training and certification programs for hospitals, schools, and community outreach.
+Therapy dog training program for Dog's for hospitals, schools, and community outreach.